 \section{Conclusions and Discussions}

-Our goal in this work was to give a simple analytical (albeit approximate) formula for the individual black hole masses in a merger in terms of the 3 measured quantities in the detector, while staying within the context of Newtonian mechanics as much as possible, and only using the radiated power formula from General Relativity.
-The measured quantities are: the initial ($f_1$) and maximum wave frequency ($f_2)$ and the time elapse ($\tau$) between them as measured in the detector.
-The formula (\ref{main_mass}) was derived in basic Newtonian physics in the spirit of (\cite{Mathur,LIGO_team}) with one important improvement and refinement: the power formula carried by gravitational waves cannot just be taken as the lowest order post-Newtonian term.
+Our goal in this work was to give a simple analytical (albeit approximate) formula for the individual black hole masses in a merger in terms of the three measured quantities in the detector, while staying within the context of Newtonian mechanics as much as possible, and only using the radiated power formula from GR.
+The measured quantities are the initial ($f_1$) and maximum wave frequency ($f_2)$ and the time elapse ($\tau$) between them as measured in the detector.
+The formula (\ref{main_mass}) was derived in basic Newtonian physics in the spirit of \cite{Mathur,LIGO_team} with one important improvement and refinement: the power formula carried by gravitational waves cannot just be taken as the lowest order post-Newtonian term.
 Namely, the famous $32/5$ factor leads to complex black hole masses when Newtonian theory is employed to understand the LIGO data as was done \cite{Mathur}.
-The reason for this failure is easily understandable since the radiated power depends rather non-trivially on the involved massess and the frequency of the source.
-In fact, one should define not a constant $\alpha= 32/5$, but a running one as $\alpha_{eff} = \alpha_{eff}(f,m_1,m_2)$ which only yields the constant value $32/5$ at the lowest order.
-To keep the discussion simple, one can take a constant average effective $\alpha_{eff}$ as discussed in the appendix.
-For the first LIGO data this averaging procedure gave us $\alpha_{eff} = 32/5 +1$ as suggested by the higher order post-Newtonian calculations.
-The resulting estimates are in a rather remarkable agreement with the observation, even though we have not considered at the effect of the spin of the black holes.
-There is an important caveat here which must be considered when a similar approach is to be applied for other black hole merger data.
-First of all, in the spirit of not going through full data analysis we estimated initial frequency and the final frequency and the time interval between them by directly looking at the frequency versus time graphs.
-Of course this type of estimation is not very accurate, if one makes a different estimate, one needs to be careful in using a reasonable $\alpha_{eff}$.
-This value should satisfy the bound (\ref{bilal1}). \footnote{A referee suggested that instead of $f_1$= 42 Hz, one can also read $f_1$= 41 Hz from the first LIGO data.
-This is indeed correct, in that case one should reconsider $\alpha_{eff}$ as discussed in the appendix.
-For example, $\alpha_{eff}$ = 38/5 satisfies the bound and yields $m_1 = 34 M_\odot$, $m_2 = 42 M_\odot$, $M_T = 76 M_\odot$ and ${\mathcal{M}}_c = 33 M_\odot$ and $M_T =2.30 {\mathcal{M}}_c $.}
+The reason for this failure is easily understandable since, {due to the nonlinearity of GR}, the radiated power depends rather non-trivially on the involved masses and the frequency of the source. {The full dependence of the radiated power on the involved parameters is not known exactly.
+This is because, in the context of GR, there is no genuine two-body system: whenever there are two interacting, accelerating masses, there is always a third ``body'' which is the emitted gravitational radiation.
+As is well-known, the 3-body problem even in Newtonian physics is not exactly solvable except for certain special cases.
+Thus in GR, the binary black hole system is not exactly solvable: one either works numerically or resorts to the perturbative calculations.
+In either case, one should define not a constant $\alpha= 32/5$, but a function as $\alpha_{eff} = \alpha_{eff}(f,m_1,m_2)$ which only yields the constant value $32/5$ at the lowest order.
+But a detailed discussion on the self-consistent solutions to this non-linear equation} is beyond the scope of this work which aims to discuss the problem in the semi-Newtonian paradigm.
+Therefore, to keep the discussion simple, one can take a constant average effective $\alpha_{eff}$ as discussed in the previous section.
+For the first LIGO data, this averaging procedure gave us $\alpha_{eff} = 32/5 +1$ as suggested by the higher-order post-Newtonian calculations.
+The resulting estimates are in rather remarkable agreement with the observation, even though we have not considered the effect of the spin of the black holes.
+There is an important caveat here that must be considered when a similar approach is to be applied to other black hole merger data.
+First of all, in the spirit of not going through full data analysis, we estimated the initial frequency and the final frequency and the time interval between them by directly looking at the frequency versus time graphs.
+Of course, this type of estimation is not very accurate, if one makes a different estimate, one needs to be careful in using a reasonable $\alpha_{eff}$.
+This value should satisfy the bound (\ref{bilal1}). \footnote{ For example, instead of $f_1$= 42 Hz, one can also read $f_1$= 41 Hz from the first LIGO data.
+This is indeed correct, in that case, one should reconsider $\alpha_{eff}$.
+For example, $\alpha_{eff}$ = 38/5 satisfies the bound and yields $m_1 = 34 M_\odot$, $m_2 = 42 M_\odot$, $m_T = 76 M_\odot$ and ${\mathcal{M}}_c = 33 M_\odot$ and $m_T =2.30 {\mathcal{M}}_c $.}